openpolis/geojson-italy/README.md

 - `topojson/limits_P_{code}.topo.json` - all munitipalities in a province (R is the ISTAT numerical code of the region)

+# Metadata
-Each geographic area has these metadata:
+Each geographic area has the following metadata:
 - `name` (M) - the name of the municipality
 - `com_catasto_code` (M) - the cadraste code (H501)
 - `com_istat_code` (M) - the ISTAT code, as text (zero-padded)